munificent/craftinginterpreters/book/superclasses.md

 ^code table-super (1 before, 1 after)

-When the expression parser lands on that keyword, it hands off control to this parsing function:
+When the expression parser lands on a `super` token, control jumps to a mew parsing function which starts off like so:

 ^code super

 This is pretty different from how we compiled `this` expressions.
 Unlike `this`, a `super` <span name="token">token</span> is not a standalone expression.
-Instead, the dot and method name following it are inseparable parts of the expression.
+Instead, the dot and method name following it are inseparable parts of the syntax.
 However, the parenthesized argument list is separate.
 As with normal method access, Lox supports getting a reference to a superclass method as a closure without invoking it:

 <aside name="token">

-If a bare `super` token *was* an expression, what kind of object would it evaluate to?
+Hypothetical question: If a bare `super` token *was* an expression, what kind of object would it evaluate to?

 </aside>